World Giraffe Day

-Poster: Giraffe in Downtown Las Vegas
+Poster: Giraffe in Downtown Las Vegas (Some rights reserved)

 This annual event creates awareness, raises support and sheds light on the challenges giraffe face in the wild.
-Only 110,000 giraffe remain in the wild.
+About 68,000 giraffe remain in the wild according to International Fund for Animal Welfare (IFAW).
 The time to act is now.

-Zoos, schools, NGOs, governments, institutions, companies and conservation organizations around the world are hosting events on June 21 every year to raise awareness and support for giraffe in the wild.
+Zoos, schools, NGOs, governments, institutions, companies, and conservation organizations around the world are hosting events on June 21 every year to raise awareness and support for giraffe in the wild.

 Key Links